-With a C+ system, ducts only need to be installed for extracting dirty interior air, and not for supplying fresh air from outside (which comes in through vents on the tops of windows).
+With a C+ system, ducts only need to be installed for extracting dirty interior air, and not for supplying fresh air from outside (which comes in through window vents on the tops of windows).
 If you’re planning a complete renovation or a conversion which involves replacing the windows, then this is the most recommended ventilation solution.

-Centralized versus decentralized system
+Centralised versus decentralised system

 It’s a compact and easy-to-install alternative for effective ventilation in a specific room you are refurbishing, or a smart alternative to conventional extractor fans in the bathroom or toilet, which are often operated by motion detectors or light switches.
 The decentralised Waves system is also an ideal solution for (small) renovations.
-If you’re working on a new-build project or extensive conversion, you’re better off opting for a centralized system.
+If you’re working on a new-build project or extensive conversion, you’re better off opting for a centralised system.

 MONITORING THE AIR QUALITY AT HOME, A SOLID FOUNDATION

 In order to provide targeted and effective ventilation, you need a clear picture of the existing air quality in the home.
 And Renson® monitors the significant aspects of this air for you.
-The Sense CO2 meter monitors current CO2 levels.
+The Sense CO2 monitor monitors current CO2 levels.
 If the device turns orange or even red, it’s time to take action and ventilate.
 And if the indoor air quality needs improving, you should invest in a reliable ventilation system that’s built to last.
 It’s useful to first check exactly what the problem is before looking for the right ventilation solution in a more targeted way.
 Because knowledge is power!